mlampros/fastText/README.md

 ## fastText
 <br>

 The **fastText** R package is an interface to the [fastText](https://github.com/facebookresearch/fastText) library for efficient learning of word representations and sentence classification.
-More details on the functionality of fastText can be found in my [blog-post](http://mlampros.github.io/2019/04/11/fastText_updated_version/) and in the package documentation.
+More details on the functionality of fastText can be found in the [first](http://mlampros.github.io/2019/04/11/fastText_updated_version/) and [second](http://mlampros.github.io/2021/05/14/fasttext_language_identification/) blog posts and in the package documentation.

 <br>